JoeCode99/MSA-AI/README.md

 Both of these goals were successfully met.
 Evidence for this will be provided in the upcoming sections.

-## Environment Setup & Dependencies
+## Environment Setup and Dependencies
 All development was done within Microsoft Azure Notebooks, writing all code into a Jupyter notebook (using Python 3.6).
 This proved to be extremely helpful, as very little time was dedicated to setting up the development environment – with only the notebook file needing to be created.

 Scikit-learn was by far the most influential dependency used throughout the project.
 The complete list of dependencies utilized for the completion of this project includes: